perriera/for_interfaces/vm/digitalocean/README.md

 #### Configure the Droplet
 - Find and select the `Access` button
 - Find and select the `Launch Drop Console` button
-- Once inside the root terminal window set your password like this:
+- Once inside the root terminal window create a user like this:

-		MY_PASSWORD_IS=wordpass

-	Where you can use anything in place of `wordpass`

-- Then create a user like this:

-		sudo useradd -p $(openssl passwd -1 ${MY_PASSWORD_IS}) dev sudo mkdir /home/dev
-		sudo chown dev:dev /home/dev
+		sudo adduser dev

+	Specify a password and hit enter on everything else

+- Now add dev to the **sudo** group:

 		sudo adduser dev sudo
-		unset MY_PASSWORD_IS

 - Update the instance and reboot